-- Umbrella holder under the loading sill in front of the warning triangle. - → Hooks, e.g. for shopping bags or carrying bags, on the left and right sides of the cargo bay. - Storage compartment under the level load floor - Removable box with lid under the level load floor, e.g. for wet or dirty items
+- ▶ Umbrella holder under the loading sill in front of the warning triangle. - Hooks, e.g. for shopping bags or carrying bags, on the left and right sides of the cargo bay. - Storage compartment under the level load floor - Removable box with lid under the level. load floor, e.g. for wet or dirty items - Storage compartment in the splitdoor

-CUP HOLDERS AND ASH-TRAY
+CUP HOLDERS AND ASHTRAY